kimuori/TLSProgramming/README.md

 This procedure will prompt you to enter some required information for a Distinguished Name.
 Leaving these fields blank will cause this prompt to fail!

-After generating the key.pem and the cert.pem, move them to the inside `NetFileXfer` folder inside the same directory called `server` where the `NetFileXferServer.py` is located.
+After generating the key.pem and the cert.pem, move them to the `NetFileXfer` folder inside the same directory called `server` where the `NetFileXferServer.py` is located.

 Doing so will make the two programs run properly.
 The `NetFileXferServer.py` needs these .pem to implement TLS/SSL encryption security.